varun-balan/SimplyFit/README.md

-# SimplyFit Workout App (MERN Stack)
+# SimplyFit Workout App

+Welcome to my first large-scale project: a full-stack web app using React.js, Express.js, Node.js and MongoDB.
+This is a simple workout tracker where you can login (aftter signing up) to add, edit, delete and view workouts.
+The app is primarily for weightlifting with dropdowns of excercises, equipment used and input for reps, sets and weight.

+This app is hosted on Heroku and is accessible [here](https://simplyfit-workouts.netlify.app)

-## To run the app
+## To run the app on Local Machine

+1. Clone this repository from Github
+2. Obtain MongoDB Atlas URL for database
+	- Create (or Sign In to) an account at [MongoDB Cloud Atlas](https://account.mongodb.com/account/login)
+	- Create and build a cluster
+	- Add new database user with your own IP address (can use password authentication)
+	- Add your own IP address to the Network Access page
+	- Go to cluster and connect with application
+	- Obtain the database string (replace placeholders with appropriate credentials) and paste into `.env.test`
+3. Set up Google authentication
+	- Create (or Sign In to) an account at [Google Developers Console](https://console.developers.google.com/)
+	- Navigate to OAuth consent screen and resgister the app with your details
+	- Navigate to Credentials and create a new OAuth client ID with `http://localhost:3000` and `http://localhost:3000/auth` as redirect URLs
+	- Copy the generated client id and follow the instructions of `google_client_id_test.js` in `/client/src/components/Auth`
+4. Set up JSX authentication
+	- Navigate to `.env.test` in `/server` and replace `SECRET_KEY_JSON` with any secret string of your choice
+	- Set `PORT` to `5000`
+	- Rename `.env.test` to `.env`
+5. Run the App
+	- In the project directory, run `npm install`
-1. Navigate to the client directory, run `npm start`
+	- Navigate to the client directory, run `npm install` then `npm start`
-2. Set up MongoDB cluster (add IP address, user, etc.)
-3. Paste MongoDB Url into .env.test file
-4. Navigate to the server directory, run `npm start`
+	- Navigate to the server directory, run `npm install` then `npm start`

-On your local machine, client runs on `localhost` port `3000` and server runs on `5000`
+6. If all works, the app should open on a new window (may need a refresh of page)

-#### Todos
+## Todos
 1. Add logic where no weight option needs to have weight 0
 2. Add a confirmation message when an activity has been added or edited
-3. Alert when unable to add workout due to incomplete fields
+3. Alert when unable to add workout or login / sign up due to incomplete fields or invalid input
 4. Searching and filtering in a "profile" tab

 #### Acknowledgements
 The main source of learning was from [JavaScript Mastery - YouTube](https://www.youtube.com/channel/UCmXmlB4-HJytD7wek0Uo97A).\